paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2014-01-13-classic_web_articles.md

 ## [Upping Your Type Game][8] (2013)

-**Jessica Hische**'s thorough and highly practical overview is a good place to start if you need to improve your understanding of typography.
+**Jessica Hische**’s thorough and highly practical overview is a good place to start if you need to improve your understanding of typography.
 Unsure how to choose a typeface, what to look for or where to find good fonts?
 Jessica has it covered.

 ## [Five simple steps to better typography][9] (2005)

-Written prior to Oliver's article (as if to further stress the importance of typography), **Mark Boulton** wrote a series of posts covering the basics, from measure to typographic hierarchy -- providing a scale I've referenced many times since.
+Written prior to Oliver’s article (as if to further stress the importance of typography), **Mark Boulton** wrote a series of posts covering the basics, from measure to typographic hierarchy — providing a scale I’ve referenced many times since.
 This post was also a precursor to [the independent publishing company][10] later set up by Mark.

 ## [Baseline Grids on the Web][11] (2012)

 Having learnt the underpinnings of typography, the next step is to recognise which aspects are relevant to the web.
-Having long tried to align type to a baseline, **Jason Santa Maria**'s post made me realise that this was not only a thankless task, but one that fails to acknowledge the underlying technology; CSS does not require us to manipulate pieces of lead, after all.
+Having long tried to align type to a baseline, **Jason Santa Maria**’s post made me realise that this was not only a thankless task, but one that fails to acknowledge the underlying technology; CSS does not require us to manipulate pieces of lead, after all.

 ## [A Real Web Design Application][12] (2010)

-Beyond reappraising our practice, we also need to look at our tools. **Jason Santa Maria**'s wish list described what an application for web design might look like.
-While nothing matches these requirements yet, [we're getting close][13].
+Beyond reappraising our practice, we also need to look at our tools. **Jason Santa Maria**’s wish list described what an application for web design might look like.
+While nothing matches these requirements yet, [we’re getting close][13].

 ## [Our Best Practices are Killing Us][14] (2011)